 This helps them to identify risks of a particular task and in turn provide adequate job rotation to reduce such risk.

-Fortunately, most Carpel Tunnel Syndrome injuries can be resolved by simple day surgery where the surgeon will carry out a procedure involving Carpel Tunnel release.
+Fortunately, most carpel tunnel syndrome injuries can be resolved by simple day surgery where the surgeon will carry out a procedure involving Carpel Tunnel release.

-Protecting Against RSI in the Workplace
+Protecting against repetitive strain injury in the Workplace

 Under the Health and Safety at Work Act 1974, employers have a duty of care to keep you safe at work.
 This includes risk assessments and taking all reasonable steps to prevent harm such as: